mgrebenets/shark2-iosx/index.md

 ##### Compiler Test
 Now, if you tried to run any of the above commands you definitely face the "C Compiler Test" error. `cmake` checks `clang` compiler by trying to compile some test code and that check fails.
 I tried to use different approaches to pass the compiler test, such as setting project type to `NONE` in `CMakeLists.txt`, but nothing worked for me.
 So I had to come up with somewhat dirty trick to fix this problem:

-- Run `cmake` once with no properties set, aka "Initial Run"
+- Run `cmake` once with no properties set and no generator option, aka "Initial Run"

 This will pick up default C and C++ compilers, pass the compiler test, create `CMakeCache.txt` and `CMakeFiles` folder.
 If you `cmake` again, the compiler test won't be performed any more.